toofarm/shanecom/_content/projects/baseball-eval-flow.md

 ### Player Stats Pipeline

-Running at 2AM UTC each day, this pipeline polls the MLB API for fresh game data, extracts player performance, game, and team data from that payload, then transforms it for load into our database.
+Running at 2AM UTC each day, this pipeline polls the MLB API for fresh game data, extracts player performance, game, and team data from that payload, then loads the cleaned data into my database.

 As mentioned above, my database for this project is organized via a star schema.
-This is obviously different than the format in which the MLB offers game data, so prior to loading it into my database, I have organize player stats by game, calculate player advanced metrics, and extract my dimension data for insertion into its appropriate tables.
+This is obviously different than the format in which the MLB offers game data, so prior to loading it into my database, I have to organize player stats by game, calculate player advanced metrics, and extract my dimension data for insertion into its appropriate tables.

 In order to insure my data integrity, I validate my payload after calling the API, and after each transform.
 This also helps guarantee that my DAG remains idemponent — returning the same results for each date range, each time the process is called.